Stability of the exponential utility maximization problem with respect to preferences: Main results

-When the utility function is defined on $\Real$, the class of uniformly bounded from below wealth processes is not large enough for the problem considered below; see e.g. \cite{Schachermayer}, therefore we recall the following class of permissible strategies from \cite{Owen-Zitkovic}: H is a \emph{permissible trading strategy} if it is inside
+When the utility function is defined on $\Real$, the class of wealth processes with uniform lower bound is not large enough for the problem considered below; cf. \cite{Schachermayer}.
+Therefore we recall the following class of permissible strategies from \cite{Owen-Zitkovic}: $H$ is a \emph{permissible trading strategy} if it is inside

-Since $\mathcal{M}^a$ is the same for different $\delta$, the class of permissible trading strategy defined above is independent of $\delta$ as well.
-Therefore even though the utility of the agent may change with respect to $\delta$, she always choose trading strategy from the same permissible class.

 Our agent chooses permissible strategies to maximize her utility on wealth and endowment at an investment horizon $T$: